 3. Membership requirements: You might have to live or work in a certain region to become a member of a credit union.
 Or the field of membership, which is the common bond shared by the credit union members, might have other requirements.

-Brick-and-mortar banks vs. online banks
+Brick-and-mortar banks vs. online-only banks

 Depending on their size, brick-and-mortar banks may operate thousands of branches, just one or some number in between.
-Online banks, on the other hand, usually don’t operate any branches, opting instead to offer their products and services solely over the internet.
+Online-only banks, on the other hand, usually don’t operate any branches, opting instead to offer their products and services solely over the internet.
 Similarly to brick-and-mortar banks, some online banks offer accounts to customers anywhere in the U.S., while others only allow consumers in certain states or areas to open accounts.

-Without the expense of branches to maintain, online banks are able to attract customers by offering higher yields on savings accounts, money market accounts and CDs, though not all online banks offer competitive rates.
+Because they don’t have overhead costs associated with operating bank branches, online banks are able to attract customers by offering higher yields on savings accounts, money market accounts and CDs, though not all online banks offer competitive rates.
 Online banks are also known for not charging maintenance fees.

 Brick-and-mortar banks sometimes offer signature guarantee services in the form of a notary or medallion signature stamp for transferring securities.
 Services such as these, along with safe deposit boxes, are why some consumers prefer to have accounts at brick-and-mortar banks.